Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 ### Add
 The ```git add``` command adds a changed/new file from the working direction to the staging area.
 It tells Git that you want to include these updates.

 However, ```git add``` doesn't really affect the repository in any significant way, changes are not actually recorded at this point.
-You are just telling git that you want to include these changes the next time you push your changes to Git/GitHub.
+You are just telling git that you want to include these files the next time you push your changes to Git/GitHub.

 If you try to use the command ```git add``` by itself, just like that, you will receive an error: